top of page

 Have you considered a Living Funeral?

 Traditionally a wake is a social gathering that was held before the funeral to allow people to pay their respects to the departed.
 In times gone by, family and friends were expected to keep a watch over the body to keep evil spirits away.
 In fact the history of this also stems back to the days when a person was laid out in case they woke up, hence the wake.
-This tradition has now evolved into what is known as a Living Funeral so that you do not wait until a person has passed, to celebrate their life.
+This tradition has now evolved.
+What has become increasingly popular is a Living Funeral.
+You do not wait until a person has passed to celebrate their life, but have a celebration with them .
 It gives everyone the opportunity to celebrate and perhaps share thoughts and memories in person.

 It is often said that it is weddings and funerals that bring people together and how people wish that it wasn’t that way.
-So, a Living Funeral has become an opportunity for a person who knows they are approaching the end to be with everyone together.
+So, a Living Funeral has become an opportunity for a person in later life, or who knows they are approaching the end to be with everyone they value.

 tipiicon_edited.jpg